vecchiotom/synn-loadscreen/README.md

 # synn-loadscreen

-A loadscreen resource for FiveM.
+A simple loading screen resource for FiveM.

+## Example

+--insert image(s)--

+## License

+This project falls under the GNU GPLv2 license. (see LICENSE)